asyncapi/spec/versions/next/asyncapi.md

 #### <a name="parameterObject"></a>Parameter Object

-Describes a parameter included in a topic name.
+Describes a parameter included in a channel name.

 ##### Fixed Fields